MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 2. Select a print destination for the ACH Transmittal report.

+> [!NOTE]
-*This report is not the ACH file.
-The ACH file that you transmit to your financial institution will be written to the location specified in the ACH File Location field in the ACH Fields Setup window.*
+> This report is not the ACH file.
+The ACH file that you transmit to your financial institution will be written to the location specified in the ACH File Location field in the ACH Fields Setup window.

 #### Generating an ACH file with prenotes only